clovervirus/red-clover-wiki-content/RUNBOOK.md

 ## Calculator Embeds

 1. Enable **Administration → Editor → Allow HTML**.
-2. Edit the calculator page in `content/Calculators/` and embed with `<iframe>` or a div + global script.
+2. Edit the calculator page in `content/Calculators/` and embed with `<iframe>` or a div plus a global script.
 3. Host custom widgets under `static/` or an external site if they require JavaScript frameworks.

 ## Backups

 - Content is backed up via Git.
 Ensure sync status is green daily.
-- For database backups, schedule a weekly `pg_dump` on the server and store files outside the repo (covered by infrastructure runbook).
+- For database backups, schedule a weekly `pg_dump` on the server and store files outside the repo (covered by the infrastructure runbook).

 ## Local Development